-1.46 Children Missing in Education (CME)
+7.17.
+Children who are absent in Education

-All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
-This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
-It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+A child being absent from education, particularly repeatedly, can be a warning sign of a range of safeguarding issues.
+This might include abuse or neglect, such as sexual abuse or exploitation or child criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.
 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.

-Delce Academy recognises that, when a child is not in school, children may be vulnerable to or exposed to other risks, so we work with parents and other partners to keep children in school whenever possible.
+Delce recognises that, when a child is not in school, children may be vulnerable to or exposed to other risks, so we work with parents and other partners to keep children in school whenever possible.

-We adhere to the following procedures and processes to ensure there is an appropriate safeguarding response to children who missing:
+We adhere to the following procedures and processes to ensure there is an appropriate safeguarding response to children who missing: (adapt as necessary)

-- An attendance register is taken at the start of the first session of each school day and once during the second session - We make every effort to contact parents and carers and follow up with the emergency contacts held - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible - Staff will alert DSLs to any concerns raised regarding children who are absent from school - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files

-1.47 Sharing of nudes and semi-nudes ('sexting')
+- An attendance register is taken at the start of the first session of each school day and once during the second session - We make every effort to contact parents and carers and follow up with the emergency contacts held - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible - Staff will alert DSLs to any concerns raised regarding children who are absent from school - The DSLs will meet regularly with the Attendance Lead, Inclusion Lead and Family Liaison Officer, SENCO and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files - 7.18.
+Sharing of nudes and semi-nudes ('sexting')